 The module will include:

 Practical sessions: 1.
-Bioinformatic delineation of species 2.
-Natural selection in fruit fly populations 3.
-Evolution of antibiotic resistance in bacteria
+Bioinformatic delineation of species

-Lecture sessions: 1.
+Lecture topics: 1.
 Evolution and genetics in the 19th century (the "Modern Synthesis") 2.
 Evolutionary-developmental biology (Evo-Devo) 3.
 Do we need an "extended evolutionary synthesis"?
 4. Paleogenomics.
 5. Genetic markers, linkage mapping and QTL analysis.

 Assessment is based on the Bangor University categorical marking scheme.